 - Here is a 6 cup, medium sized Chemex, that I recommend.

-Comment below with your favorite coffee brewing method, we would love your input!
+Leave a comment below with your favorite coffee brewing method!